-This post is adapted from my book, King Alfred: A Man on the Move, available from Amazon.
+This post on the Battle of Ethandun is adapted from, and provides additional materials for, my book, King Alfred: A Man on the Move, available from Amazon and book shops.

 After Alfred left Athelney, he went via Egbert’s Stone and Iglea to Ethandun where he fought against the Vikings and won.
 The evidence suggests that after the Vikings had raided Chippenham Wessex had pretty much fallen into their hands.
 The events leading up to the Battle at Ethandun can therefore be viewed as a reconquest by Alfred for his Kingdom.
 If Alfred had lost at Ethandun, his loss of Wessex might have become permanent.
 The stakes were high.
 However, King Alfred did win this battle, leading to his successful recovery of Wessex.

 In my opinion, the most likely location that can be pointed out for this battle is the area around the village of Edington in Wiltshire.
 The following is based on this hypothesis.
 Please bear in mind that other areas have been suggested (see below).
 Bratton Camp is also possible because it is close to Edington.
 We have no proof of where the battle took place but, for the reasons I provide below, places like Edington in Somerset are, in my opinion, far less likely.
 We need to remind ourselves that it is not an “Edington” that we are seeking but a place called Ethandun, and Edington in Wiltshire fits this.